-(b) Global regulatory requirements and systematic risk regulation
+(b) Global regulatory requirements and systemic risk regulation

-Currently there are also a number of other global regulatory developments which could impact Prudential's businesses in the many jurisdictions in which they operate.
-These include the Dodd-Frank Wall Street Reform and Consumer Protection Act ('Dodd-Frank Act') and its subsequent amendments in the US which provided for a comprehensive overhaul of the financial services industry within the US including reforms to financial services entities, products and markets, the work of the Financial Stability Board (the 'FSB') in the area of systemic risk including the reassessment of the designation of Global Systemically Important Insurers ('G-SIIs'), and the Insurance Capital Standard (the 'ICS') being developed by the International Association of Insurance Supervisors (the 'IAIS').
+Currently there are also a number of ongoing global regulatory developments which could impact Prudential's businesses in the many jurisdictions in which they operate.
+These include the work of the Financial Stability Board (the 'FSB') in the area of systemic risk including the reassessment of the designation of Global Systemically Important Insurers ('G-SIIs'), and the Insurance Capital Standard (the 'ICS') being developed by the International Association of Insurance Supervisors (the 'IAIS').
 In addition, regulators in a number of jurisdictions in which the Group operates are further developing their local capital regimes.
-Across Asia this includes China, Hong Kong, Singapore, Thailand and India.
 There remains a high degree of uncertainty over the potential impact of such changes on the Group.